tronghieu220403/Wikipedia-DBPedia-Crawler-VietnamHistory/README.md

 │   └── triều đại lịch sử
 │   │   └── ...
-├── raw                 	            # data collected for processing ├── src                 	            # source code
+├── raw                 	            # data collected for processing │   └── Wikipedia
+│   │   └── data                                # final data of all scratched entities in human-readable form │   │   └── intitialize                         # folder containing all input data
+│   │   └── logs                                # folder containing all data in all processing steps
+│   └── DBPedia
+│   │   └── ...
+├── src                 	            # source code
 │   ├── crawler
 │   │   └── DataManage                 		# the program's general data processing and management